dask/dask/docs/source/array-blaze.rst

    >>> result = compute(y)                      # Fall back to dask

-This provides a smoother interactive experience, dtype tracking, numba acceleration, etc. but does require an extra step.

 If you're comfortable using Blaze and ``into`` you can jump directly from the blaze expression to storage, leaving it to handle dataset creation.